LoyolaChicagoBooks/introcs-csharp/rst/fio.rst

 We have already discussed and used the ``UI`` class to aid keyboard input.
 Now we are going to develop an ``FIO`` class for our libraries.
-The ``FIO`` class aids file input and output with MonoDevelop, and illustrates a number of more generally useful ideas.
+The ``FIO`` class aids file input and output with Xamarin Studio, and illustrates a number of more generally useful ideas.

 You saw in the last section how we might refer to ``numbers.txt`` in different ways depending on the execution environment.
-Our situation is based on the particular choices made by the creators of MonoDevelop.
+Our situation is based on the particular choices made by the creators of Xamarin Studio.
 More generally, there are many times when a program may need a file that may be stored in one of several directories.

-Our ``FIO`` class will address this issue, and we will set up the parameters to work specifically with both MonoDevelop and command line development.
+Our ``FIO`` class will address this issue, and we will set up the parameters to work specifically with both Xamarin Studio and command line development.

 We use one idea that is discussed more in the next chapter:  We need a sequence